7 Important Benefits of Dancing

 - Dancing allows one to express oneself.

-- A sense of unity is found within the dance.
+- A sense of community is found within the dance.

 - Dancing provides physical/mental refreshment and relaxation.